The Trademark Bully

 A trademark owner must walk a fine line between being too zealous in enforcing its rights and not being zealous enough… Mark owners may, however, sometimes be too zealous and end up overreaching.

-Some of these over-zealous trademark-bullies fall victim to their own over-policing resulting in costly attorney’s fees, damages or settlement agreements in favor of the ‘bullied’ party.
+Some of these over-zealous trademark-bullies fall victim to their own overly-aggressive tactics resulting in costly attorney’s fees, damages or settlement agreements in favor of the ‘bullied’ party.
 This can occur when the mark owner fails to properly assess the alleged ‘infringing’ conduct or considers its trademark or servicemark to be more famous than it actually is–resulting in an exaggerated and distorted belief in the strength of the mark.
 Some mark owners incorrectly believe they must police every single use of their mark by another party, even if that use is ‘fair use’ or simply non-infringing.